eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.virtualcube.min.md

 kind: TUTORIAL
 number: 2.15.1
 ---
-Virtual cube example with measures.

-# Minimal Virtual Cubes With Measures
+# Daanse Tutorial - Virtual Cube Minimal

 Minimal Virtual Cubes With Measures.
 A virtual cube that combines measures and dimensions from multiple physical cubes into a unified analytical view.